arkivanov/Decompose/README.md

 ### Decompose is a library

 Decompose is a library that can be used as a framework.
 In its core, Decompose just manipulates instances of `ComponentContext` with strict parent-child relationship, which is also called "navigation".
-The possibility of creating custom implementations of the `ComponentContext` interface allows adding custom properties and functions, as well as storing additional data in each instance of `ComponentContext.
+The possibility of creating custom implementations of the `ComponentContext` interface allows adding custom properties and functions, as well as storing additional data in each instance of `ComponentContext`.
 This makes it a very powerful tool with various use cases.

 The "component" term is just one of the possible usages, the recommended one.
-The [Decompose-Router](https://github.com/xxfast/Decompose-Router) library is a great example of leveraging Decompose to create a custom navigation solution a with completely different API.
+The [Decompose-Router](https://github.com/xxfast/Decompose-Router) library is a great example of leveraging Decompose to create a custom navigation solution with a completely different API.

 ### Component hierarchy